pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/openshift.md

 	- or a storage provider like Minio, EMC's ECS or Swift providing S3-compatible access to enterprise storage for on-premises deployment.
 1. Access to particular TCP/IP ports for communication.

-### Persistent volume
+### Persistent volumes

-You will need to create a persistent volume with enough space for the metadata associated with the data you plan to store Pachyderm.
+You will need to create two persistent volumes with enough space for the metadata associated with the data you plan to store Pachyderm.
 The helm chart when configured for AWS, GCP and Azure creates persistent storage for you, when you follow the instructions below.
 A custom deploy can also create storage.
-We will show you below how to take out the PV that is automatically created, in case you want to create it outside of the Pachyderm deployment and just consume it.
+We will show you below how to take out the PVs that are automatically created, in case you want to create it outside of the Pachyderm deployment and just consume it.

 !!!
 Warning
     The metadata service (Persistent disk) generally requires a small persistent volume size (i.e. 10GB) but **high IOPS (1500)**, therefore, depending on your cloud provider, and disk generation, you may need to oversize the volume significantly to ensure enough IOPS.